 The first method uses the zero isodop to determine wind direction.
 First draw a line along a radial from the RDA to some point along the zero isodop.
-Next, draw an arrow perpendicular to the line along the radial.
+Next, draw an arrow perpendicular to the line along the radial (here, the yellow arrow, not the isodop).
 The arrow should be pointing from inbound to outbound velocities.
 Assuming homogeneous flow, the arrow represents the wind direction at that range (height).

 The second method uses the direction of the maximum inbound and outbound velocities from the radar.
-At a certain range, draw an arrow pointing from the location of the inbound maximum velocity towards the RDA.
+At a certain range, find the maximum inbound velocity, and then draw an arrow pointing towards the RDA.
+That's the direction of your wind at that level.

 For both methods, note that the wind direction changes at each level, so you'll need to repeat for multiple levels.
 You may need to use either method to estimate the wind direction.
-The flow may be horizontally homogeneous over just a part of the radar, so you may need to determine the wind direction for than one region on your PPI.
+The flow may be horizontally homogeneous over just a part of the radar, so you may need to determine the wind direction for more than one region.

 Also, there will be many cases when one of these methods will not work.
 At times, you may have to use a combination of the two methods.

 By using the methods described previously, we can determine the wind direction at any range (or height).
-It is important to draw the arrows perpendicular to the line from the RDA (radial), not the zero isodop itself.